community-led-design/kit/README.md

-# Fluidic Eleventy

-## A simple starter kit for Eleventy-based static sites for the Fluid Project
+# Community-Led Co-Design Toolkit

-This repository contains the files needed to build [Eleventy](http://11ty.dev/)-based static sites for the [Fluid Project](https://fluidproject.org).
+This repository contains the source files for the [Community-Led Co-Design Toolkit](https://codesign.inclusivedesign.ca).

 ## Usage